 The finale of the celebrations is at midnight when the townsfolk sing of the Obby 'Oss' death and of its resurrection the following year.

 Another Padstow custom which has caused some controversy over recent years is Darkie Days .
 On Boxing day and New Year's Day, an old tradition is to don blackface and parade through the town singing minstrel songs.
 The origin of this custom is not known but it has been suggested the activities may not be acceptable and even racist.
-For this reason the name is likely to be changed to Mumming Day .
+For this reason the name has recently been changed to Mumming Day .

 Part of the Camel Trail is now a cycle track converted from a disused railway track, running for five miles beside the river from Padstow to Wadebridge .
 This passes Pinkson Creek , an area frequented by curlews, egrets and many other species of birds.